luluwu516/ESP32/7-light-sensor/README.md

 * Low Current by power down function
 * 50Hz/60Hz Light noise reject-function
 * 1.8V Logic input interface
-* No need any external parts
+* No need for any external parts
 * Light source dependency is little. (ex.
 Incandescent Lamp.
 Fluorescent Lamp.
 Halogen Lamp.
 White LED.
 Sun Light)
 * It is possible to select 2 types of I2C slave-address.
 * Adjustable measurement result for the influence of optical window (It is possible to detect min.
 0.11 lux, max.
 100000 lux by using this function.)